Playing with HexOS Part 1: losing my way, my mind and my pool

 I decided to see what tapping add new pool would do, it suggests my drives aren’t running or accessible

 Also I am really loving the idea that there will be docs baked into the app, at the moment tapping Learn more takes me to page not found.
 I want to write these docs please!
-HexOS team if you’re reading, hire me pls 😉
+HexOS team if you’re reading, hire me pls šŸ˜‰

 Starting over again?

-While writing this forum post asking for help it seems to me that I actually didn’t have a pool of three drives I had a pool or one drive and two unused drives.
-This is the screenshot from that post.
+While writing this forum post asking for help it suddenly becomes apparent that I actually didn’t have a pool of three drives, I had a pool of one drive and two unused drives.
+This is the screenshot:

 Leave a Reply